wso2-extensions/identity-elk-integration/README.md

 Navigate to &quot;Menu -> Management -> Stack Management -> Kibana -> Saved Objects&quot; and click on the import button on the top right hand corner.
 Provide the following [ndjson file](/Kibana/Exports) and click import.

+Go to “Menu -> Management -> Stack Management -> Elasticsearch -> Index Management -> Index Templates” and check if there are two templates named “auth” and “session”.
+If not, please execute the curl commands located [here](/Elasticsearch/Index%20Template)

 ### Install the enhanced data table plugin

 Get the plugin zip file from \&lt;\&lt;git url\&gt;\&gt; and install it by executing the following command.